anilzeybek/anilzeybek.github.io/_posts/2023-08-24-nn-from-scratch.md

 {% endhighlight %}

 And here it is!
 We have successfully trained our network for the AND gate.
-If you run it it you will see it correctly predicts the bits.
+If you run it you will see it correctly predicts the bits.
 Now let's try the XOR gate.
 So our data becomes: